 Spina Bifida Health Care

 |Spina Bifida online|

-An emergency is a condition that a prudent layperson, ‘who possesses an average knowledge of health and medicine’ expects, a delay in seeking immediate medical attention would be hazardous to life or health.
+A medical emergency is generally defined as a condition of such a nature that a sensible person would expect that a delay in seeking immediate medical attention would be hazardous to life or health.

 You may receive emergency care at a non-VA health care facility, possibly at VA expense, when a VA facility (or other Federal health care facility with which VA has an agreement) cannot furnish efficient care due to your distance from the facility, or when VA is unable to furnish the needed emergency services.

 VA Payment for Emergency Care of your Service-connected Conditions without Prior Authorization

 Since payment may be limited to the point when your condition is stable enough for you to travel to a VA facility, you, a family member or friend need to contact the closest VA medical facility as soon as possible.
 The emergency is deemed to have ended when a VA provider has determined that, based on sound medical judgment, you could be transferred from the non-VA facility to a VA medical center.

 VA may pay for your non-VA emergency care.